Cyberfortress-Labs/Cyberfortress-SmartXDR-Core/README.md

 - IRIS instance (optional, for IOC enrichment)
 - Telegram Bot Token (optional, for Telegram integration)
 - Cloudflare Tunnel (optional, for external webhook access)

+> **Note**: On Windows, the `./start` script must be executed in Git Bash or MinGW64.
+It will not run in Command Prompt or PowerShell.

 ## Deployment Modes